Bayesian D-Optimal Experimental Designs via Column Subset Selection: Preliminaries

 The columns of $\M{A}$ correspond to the $m$ sensors, and selecting $k$ columns is tantamount to selecting sensors.
 This is the key insight that we exploit in this article.
 Throughout this paper we will assume that the number of sensors $k$ is smaller than the rank of $\M{A}$.
-To make the connection with~\eqref{eqn:discopt}, we can take $\phi(\V{w}) = - \logdet(\M{I}+\M{AWA}\t)$, where $\M{W} = \diag{w_1,\dots,w_m}$.
-Note that the D-optimality criterion can be expressed in terms of the posterior and the prior covariance matrices as $\phi_D(\M{A}) = -\logdet(\M\Gamma_{\rm post}) + \logdet(\M\Gamma_{\rm pr})$. \paragraph{Challenges and related work} There are several challenges associated with \ac{oed}: first, forming the posterior covariance matrix explicitly is infeasible, so even a single evaluation of these \ac{oed} criteria is infeasible, and second, the optimization over $\V{w}$ is a constrained binary optimization problem which is challenging to solve.
-Some of these challenges are elucidated in more detail in~\cite{alexanderian2021optimal}.
+Note that the D-optimality criterion can be expressed in terms of the posterior and the prior covariance matrices as $\phi([m]) = \Psi(\M{A}) = -\logdet(\M\Gamma_{\rm post}) + \logdet(\M\Gamma_{\rm pr}).$ \paragraph{Challenges and related work} There are several challenges associated with \ac{oed}: first, forming the posterior covariance matrix explicitly is infeasible, so even a single evaluation of these \ac{oed} criteria is infeasible, and second, the optimization over the set of sensors is a constrained binary optimization problem which is challenging to solve.
+A detailed review of OED and its challenges is outside the scope of this paper, but further details can be found in~\cite{chaloner1995bayesian,alexanderian2021optimal,huan2024optimal}.

 To tackle the first challenge, one can use randomized techniques to efficiently evaluate the objective functions, which we also adopt in this paper.
 There are several strategies to address the second challenge.
 One approach is to use greedy approaches in which we sequentially select the next best sensor location given a current selection of sensors.
-Greedy approaches are popular when it comes to sensor placement since they are relatively simple to implement but are typically sub-optimal.
+Greedy approaches are popular when it comes to sensor placement since they are relatively simple to implement but are typically suboptimal.
 Justifications for greedy approaches typically rely on the connection to super-modularity (or sub-modularity), see e.g.,~\cite[Section 4.8]{alexanderian2021optimal} and~\cite{jagalur2021batch}.
-Another approach is to relax the optimization problem~\cref{eqn:discopt} to a continuous optimization problem, of the form (see, e.g.,~\cite{haber2008numerical})
+Another approach is to relax the optimization problem to a continuous optimization problem (see, e.g.,~\cite{haber2008numerical}) with an appropriate regularization term to enforce sparsity.
+The continuous optimization problem is then solved using gradient-based optimization techniques.
+Finally, the optimized weights are then thresholded to obtain binary designs.
+Related to this approach, a method that avoided the use of adjoints was proposed in~\cite[Chapter 5]{herman2020design}; see also~\cite[Section 4.5]{alexanderian2021optimal}.
+Another recent approach involves interpreting the binary designs as Bernoulli random variables and expressing the objective function as an expectation, thus allowing the use of stochastic optimization techniques~\cite{attia2022stochastic}.